Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Results

-Figure~\ref{fig:ff_hardware_traj} presents both qualitative and quantitative results from the free-flyer hardware experiments.
-The left panel of Fig.~\ref{fig:ff_hardware_traj_c} illustrates the planned SAGES trajectory and its real-time execution under the PID controller for Behavior 1, corresponding to the command \texttt{“For safe passage, skirt the left body while ensuring KOZ compliance and wide standoff.”} In contrast, the right panel shows the executed trajectory for the command \texttt{“In this profile, a right-bias routing allows rapid transit near the KOZ.”} On the AGX Orin platform, the CVX warm-start pipeline requires 6–9 s, followed by 5-8 s of SCP refinement.
+Figure~\ref{fig:ff_hardware_traj} presents both qualitative and quantitative results from the free-flyer hardware experiments \footnote{The video of the hardware experiment is available at \url{https://semantic-guidance4space.github.io/}}.
+The left panel of Fig.~\ref{fig:ff_hardware_traj_c} illustrates the planned SAGES trajectory and its real-time execution under the PID controller for Behavior 1, corresponding to the command \textit{“For safe passage, skirt the left body while ensuring KOZ compliance and wide standoff.”} In contrast, the right panel shows the executed trajectory for the command \textit{“In this profile, a right-bias routing allows rapid transit near the KOZ.”} On the AGX Orin platform, the CVX warm-start pipeline requires 6–9 s, followed by 5-8 s of SCP refinement.
 In comparison, SAGES generates warm-starts in 2-3 s, with the SCP refinement stage taking a similar 5–8 s.
-While the refinement time is comparable or slightly better for SAGES relative to the CVX pipeline, the overall advantage is clearly observed in the warm-start phase, where the transformer dramatically outperforms the CVX-based warm-start, and SAGES remains competitive while providing significantly safer and more semantically aligned trajectories.
+While the refinement time is comparable or slightly better for SAGES relative to the CVX pipeline, the overall advantage is clearly observed in the warm-start phase, where the transformer dramatically outperforms the CVX-based warm-start, and SAGES remains competitive while providing significantly safer and more semantically correct trajectories.
 This setup demonstrates the real-world applicability of the proposed approach under realistic computational constraints.